dmh43/ni/Quickstart.md

 6. Work through the [Ruby](ruby.md) documentation.
    - It should make sense.
    - Note the importance of casting value types, which is unique to Ruby.
+7. Read up on [containerizing](container.md) your `ni` computations.
-7. If you have no Lisp experience, you may want to skip over the Lisp documentation, since its syntax is significantly different from scripting languages.
+8. If you have no Lisp experience, you may want to skip over the Lisp documentation, since its syntax is significantly different from scripting languages.
-8. Else:
+9. Else:
-    - Install SBCL Lisp if necessary (see below)
+    - Install SBCL Lisp if you want; you can also run your Lisp operations containerized, which is nice because installing SBCL Lisp is a [pain](#setting-up-lisp).
     - Work through the [Lisp](lisp.md) documentation.

-At this point, you are competent enough to write this documentation.
-To prove this to yourself, put some data in a TSV on your `dev` machine, then use `ni` to stream it to your machine and run a job on it.
+10. Work through some of the `ni` [exercises](exercises.md), which have accompanying [solutions](solutions.md).

 ##Setting up SSH